 We anticipate that current cash and associated resources will be sufficient to execute our business plan for the next twelve months.
-The ultimate impact of COVID-19 on our business, results of operations, financial condition and cash flows is dependent on future developments, including the duration of COVID-19, government response and the related length of this impact on the economy, which are uncertain and cannot be predicted at this time.
+The ultimate impact of COVID-19, the outbreak of war in Ukraine, and inflation on our business, results of operations, cybersecurity, financial condition, and cash flows are dependent on future developments, including the duration of COVID-19 and the crisis in Ukraine, government responses, and the related length of this impact on the economy, which are uncertain and cannot be predicted at this time.